-Not long ago most people would have said "what's a podcast", but in 2019, according to Edison Research, 50% of all US homes are avid podcast listeners - that's over 60 million houses!
+According to Edison Research, 50% of all US homes are avid podcast listeners - that's over 60 million homes!
 This is great, BUT what happens if your core audience are part of the other 50%?
 If they don't listen to podcasts, how are they going to know what they're missing out on?
 How are you going to reach them and make an impact?

 Whilst there are a lot of people not listening to podcasts, you can almost guarantee those people are on social media.
 So, the solution is simple, you can repurpose your podcast on social media to expand your reach.
 This allows you to connect with your audience on their preferred social platform through audio snippets, quote graphics, video content and much more.

-Read on to find out how you can repurpose a podcast episode on social media.
+Read on to find out how to repurpose a podcast episode on social media.